Konamiman/Sjasm/README.txt

 - Defining macros using the Compass syntax.
 - Local labels inside macros using the "label@sym" syntax.
 - "" and '' constants, being equal to 0.
+- The backslash character, "\", is just a normal character (so no escape sequences are available in strings or in character definitions).
 - Spaces in numeric constants: LD A,% 11 00 11 00.
 - COND and ENDC as synonims for IF and ENDIF, respectively.
+- The TSRHOOKS, .LABEL, .UPPER, and BREAKP directives will just be ignored (instead of throwing an error).

 Also when in this mode, multiple POP statements work like in Compass: POP AF,BC,DE is equivalent to POP AF : POP BC : POP DE.
 This is the reverse of the default Sjasm behavior.